gophercoders/website/content/lessonplans/KS2/lower/repetition.md

 * Explain the `timesquiz` program in Go

 #### For High Achievers
-The pupils should understand that repetition is repeated execute of a set of instructions.
+The pupils should understand that repetition is a repeated execution of a set of instructions.

 The pupils should know that repetition is also called a loop.